 NOTE - Pre-application requirement:

 The permit applicant shall notify all landowners adjoining the project parcel of the project application at the time of submittal of the Source Permit Application to the Secretary.
-A form or a post card template is available for your convenience.
+A form template is available for your convenience.

 The State’s receipt of an administratively complete source-specific Source Water Permit application starts the Secretary’s review process for:

 - Public Water System source (PCWS, NTNC, TNC) [Type 2 procedures]

 - Domestic Bottled or Bulk Water source [Type 2 procedures]